 Why is MHFA important to MTC?

-MHFA training fosters compassion and a deeper understanding of the mental health challenges that our colleagues or clients may face.
-Undergoing training provides our employees with the confidence to approach someone who may be suffering a mental health problem, and support them to seek appropriate help.
+That’s why a Mental Health First Aid certification is so important to us.
+The training fosters compassion and a deeper understanding of the mental health challenges that our customers – or colleagues – may face.
+Undergoing training gives our employees the confidence to approach someone who may be suffering a mental health problem, and provide them with the support they need to seek appropriate help.

 Becoming a MHFA Skilled Workplace: